jp-chickadee-project/chickadee-api/README.md

 	+ `8160` - The testing api, only running occasionally and updated frequently

 All date parameters are assumed to be in unix time format.

+### To Run:
+Dependencies:

+    Flask==0.12
+    Flask_MySQLdb==0.2.0
+    flask_cors==3.0.3
+    mysql_connector_repackaged==0.3.1

+A local instance of mysql with the correct schema is required.
+Runtime configuration of the api and database are specified in a json file named `config` in the same directory as `app.py`, with the following format:

+  	{
+      "username": "", 					# username for mysql
+      "password": "",					# password for mysql
+      "database": "chickadeesTesting",	# name of database to use "host": "localhost",				# hostname for flask server to run on "port": 8155,						# port for flask server to run on }

+This format is temporary and best used for development, the ideal endgame is to have username/password be entered as input when `app.py` is run and to have flask deployed on Apache to handle hosting needs.

+Running `python3 app.py` will start hosting on the hostname/port from the config file.

+### To Run Tests:
+While in the same directory as `app.py`, running the package `nose2` will search for all test cases and run them, with no further configuration needed.

 # Interaction